www.tdmckinnon.com

 Chapter 1: IN THE SHADOW OF GUILT

 As Craven’s Silver Ghost pulls up at the curb opposite, I snuggle the stock of the Remington against my cheek and focus my scope sight on the action taking place in and around the car; it's like a well oiled machine.
-The front passenger side door and the rear off-side doors open almost before the Rolls stops; two sharp looking characters in plain, dark suits step quickly, simultaneously, out of the vehicle and two others quickly follow from the other doors.
+The front passenger side door and the rear off-side doors are open almost before the Rolls stops; two sharp looking characters in plain, dark suits step quickly, simultaneously, out of the vehicle and two others quickly follow from the other doors.
 They're scanning 360º, each with their own arc of view, traversing vertically and horizontally.
-Something attracts the driver's attention and he looks straight up.
-Pulling the rifle back under cover, I suspect he may have seen the reflected glare from my scope.
+Something attracts the driver's attention and he seems to looks straight up at me.
+Thinking he’s seen the reflected glare from my scope I hastily conceal it; however I obviously haven’t been spotted because the next thing Craven’s Close Personal Protection team are bundling him out of the nearside, rear door.
+I quickly level my rifle again.

 “Shit!… He must have picked them up in the States; or I would have had some wind of it,” comments Bobby.